-Sometimes people who have felt well for a number of years hope that the bipolar disorder has gone away and that they do not need medicine anymore.
-Unfortunately, the medication does not 'cure' bipolar disorder.
-Stopping them, even after many years of good health, can lead to disastrous relapse, sometimes within a few months.
-Generally, the only times you could seriously think of stopping preventive medication are - if you want to become pregnant or you have a serious medical problem that would make taking the medicine unsafe.
+Sometimes people who have felt well for a number of years hope that the bipolar mood disorder has gone away and that they do not need medicine anymore.
+Unfortunately, the medication does not cure bipolar mood disorder.
+Stopping them, even after many years of good health, can lead to a disastrous relapse, sometimes within a few months.
+Generally, the only times you could seriously think of stopping preventive medication are - if you want to become pregnant or if you have a serious medical problem that would make taking the medicine unsafe.
 Always talk these situations over with your doctor.

-Do's and don'ts regarding medication:
+Dos and don garding medication:

 - Take medicines only as prescribed.
-Inform all doctors who prescribe medicine for you of all the medicines you are taking. - Do not expect medicines to fix a bad diet, lack of exercise or an abusive or chaotic life style.
+Inform all doctors who you see of the medicines you are taking. - Do not expect medicines to fix a bad diet, lack of exercise or an abusive or chaotic lifestyle.

 - Establish a regular daily schedule and stick to it.
 Use a daily reminder / medication saver system to ensure regular use.
-If possible use the medicine at the same time of day each day.
-Include the medicines on your mood chart, and document benefits and side effects for future reference. - Optimise your diet.
+If possible use the medicine at the same time of day, each day.
+Include the medicines on your mood chart, and document benefits and side-effects for future reference. - Optimise your diet.
 Remove mood destabilising chemicals from your life, including alcohol (as completely as possible) and recreational drugs.
-Avoid stimulants. - Discard medications no longer in use. - Many medicines used to treat "physical" illnesses can cause mood changes or can interfere with your psychotropic medicines.
-Discuss all medicine changes with all relevant prescribing doctors. - Stopping and starting medicines can seriously negatively influence the outcome of your condition.
-Stopping medication because you are "well" has been shown to increase your chance of relapse.
-Bipolar disorder is a recurring condition.
-Most people require long term prophylactic medication.
+Avoid stimulants and excessive caffeine. - Discard medications no longer in use. - Many medicines used to treat physical illnesses can cause mood changes or can interfere with your psychotropic medicines.
+Discuss all medicines used with all of the relevant prescribing doctors. - Stopping and starting medicines can have serious consequences for your health.
+Stopping medication because you are "well" has been shown to increase your chances of relapse.
+Bipolar mood disorder is a recurring condition and most people require long-term prophylactic medication.